michel1991/ocp-java-11/interfaces/FI.md

 * D. at least one static method, at most one default method
 * E. None of the above

 A functional interface must include exactly one abstract method, either by inheritance or declared directly.
 It may also have any number, including zero, of default or static methods.
 For this reason, both parts of option D are incorrect.
 The first part of option A is incorrect because more than one abstract method disqualifies it as a functional interface.
-The first part of option B is incorrect because the method must be abstract; that is to say, any method will not suffice.
+The first part of option B is incorrect because the method must be abstract;
+that is to say, any method will not suffice.
 Finally, option C is the correct answer.
-The first part of the sentence defines what it means to be a functional interface.
+T he first part of the sentence defines what it means to be a functional interface.
 The second part refers to the optional @FunctionalInterface annotation.
 It is considered a good practice to add this annotation to any functional interfaces you define because the compiler will report a problem if you define an invalid interface that does not have exactly one abstract method.

+#### Which of the following statements about functional interfaces is true?
+* A. It is possible to define a functional interface that returns two data types.
+* B. It is possible to define a primitive functional interface that uses float, char, or short.
+* C. All functional interfaces must take arguments or return a value.
+* D. None of the primitive functional interfaces includes generic arguments.
+* E. None of these statements is true.

+Java supports only a single return data type or void.
+Therefore, it is not possible to define a functional interface that returns two data types, making option A incorrect.
+Although Java does not include built-in support for primitive functional interfaces that include float, char, or short, there is nothing to prevent a developer from creating them in their own project, making option B the true statement and the correct answer.
+Option C is incorrect because a functional interface that takes no values and returns void is possible.
+In fact, Runnable is one such example.
+Option D is also incorrect, since IntFunction˂R˃ takes a primitive argument as input and a generic argument for the return type.